kjleitz/notes/backbone.md

 Notice that this template is cached by the view class.
 That makes using it a lot faster.

+Templates are also used this way with Marionette.js, so this is a common concept.

 ### Using views

 Maybe you want to create a list: